Skip to content

 Minute book and share records

 You are required to keep your company documents in an organized manner.
-This can be in an old fashioned paper binder, or, like we do at Ownr, through a secure electronic minute book.
+This can be in an old fashioned paper binder, or, like we do at Ownr, through a secure online minute book.

 Company updates